Keymaster65/copper2go/README.md

 ## More Motivation

 COPPER was developed as an Orchestration Engine.
 For more than 10 years now, in 2021, many high performance systems are in production.
-The Online Configuration capability of this workflow engine is used seldom.
+The online configuration capability of this workflow engine is used seldom.
 To fill this gap, by using this feature as a main concept, copper2go was developed.
 By adding connectors, the development of Orchestration Services will become easier for Java developers.